online store

-Do Employers Have to Provide Sit-Stand Desks?
+Do Employers Have to Provide Standing Desks & How to Ask for One?

-Do Employers Have to Provide Sit-Stand Desks?
+Do Employers Have to Provide Standing Desks & How to Ask for One?

-With health experts persistent warnings about the dangers of prolonged sitting, the popularity of height-adjustable desks is growing exponentially.
+With health experts' persistent warnings about the dangers of prolonged sitting, the popularity of height-adjustable desks is growing exponentially.
+But do employers have to provide a standing office desk?

-It depends
+It depends.

 Aside from Denmark, where it is mandatory to offer employees standing desks at work, most countries do not have legislation obliging employers to provide ergonomic height-adjustable desks.
+Failure to do so can become an occupational hazard, and neglecting an employee's request for one may land an employer in a court of law.

-Employer Obligations to Health and Safety in the Workplace
+Employer Obligations To Health And Safety In The Workplace

 The general duty of any employer is to provide employees with a workplace that is free from recognised hazards that cause serious physical harm or death and specific guidelines are applicable for different scopes of work.